 In classical Traditional Chinese Medicine herbal formulas, each herb has a different purpose or role to help the body achieve harmony.
 For a plant to have been included in the Chinese apothecary, each of its parts had to be identified for a different healing purpose.
 TCM also looks at the healing properties of foods in the same way.
 Different foods carry different energies that can go directly to specific organs to help them heal.

-Ayurvedic massage combines the 5,000-year-old Indian principles of Ayurveda—the science of life—and pressure points.
-This type of massage is designed to create balance among the mind, body, and spirit, and help the body heal itself.
-It’s sometimes referred to as an “oil massage” because it typically incorporates warm herb essential oils, as well as time-honored and non-traditional strokes and kneading that suit an individual’s needs.
+Abhyanga combines the 5,000-year-old Indian principles of Ayurveda—the science of life—and pressure points.
+This therapy is designed to create balance among the mind, body, and spirit, and help the body heal itself.
+It’s sometimes referred to as an “ayurvedic oil massage” because it typically incorporates warm herbal oils, as well as time-honored and non-traditional strokes and kneading that suit an individual’s needs.

-During an Ayurvedic massage, organic oil blends are infused with Ayurvedic herbs and heated to promote relaxation and detoxification.
+During Abhyanga, organic oil blends are infused with Ayurvedic herbs and heated to promote relaxation and detoxification.
 The oils are chosen to balance a person’s dominant dosha.
 At the right temperature, these oils enter the body through the skin and pores, bind to the ama (toxins), and are released to detoxify the body.

 Shirodhara is an amazing, unique body therapy from the ancient natural medical system Ayurveda.